Cretan Dakos Salad: Easy Greek Bruschetta Recipe

 For a non-alcoholic option, try serving your Dakos with a glass of sparkling water infused with lemon or cucumber for a refreshing twist.

-In addition to olive oil, I like to squeeze a lemon on top of the salad.
+For more of a typical Greek dressing, I squeeze a lemon on top of the salad.
 Red wine vinegar can replace the lemon if you prefer.

 Click below to Pin Cretan Dakos Salad Recipe!